janfrode/scale-flame-dir/README.md

 ```
 git clone https://github.com/janfrode/scale-flame-dir.git
 cd scale-flame-dir
-mmapplypolicy gpfs0 -P populatedb.policy -N localhost -B 100000 --choice-algorithm fast
+mmapplypolicy gpfs0 -P populatedb.policy -B 1000000 --choice-algorithm fast -f filelist -I defer
+awk -F ' -- ' -f sizes.awk filelist.list.populatedb|sqlite3 scaledir.db
 ```

-If there are ```database is locked``` errors logged while mmapplypolicy is running, consider reducing the number of parallel database updates with the ```mmapplypolicy ... -m ThreadLevel``` option, which defaults to 24.

-This will generate the sqlite3 database ```scaledir.db```, which can then be used to generate a capacity flame graph using:
+This will generate the sqlite3 database ```scaledir.db``` containing a table of all directories including number of files and bytes allocated for all files in the directory.
+This can then be used to generate a capacity flame graph using:

 ```
 git clone https://github.com/brendangregg/FlameGraph.git